LongerHV/nixos-configuration/hosts/nasgul/README.md

 - [ ] LDAP?
 (LDAP as Authelia backend, Jellyfin, Gitea, NextCloud)

+- [ ] Authelia - Add groups and rules for services

 - [ ] Nextcloud - SSO (with Authelia OIDC or LDAP)

 - [ ] Nextcloud - redis cache